sagifogel/Proptics/docs/src/main/mdoc/data-types/bazaar.md

 introduced.

 `Wander[_, _]` is a type constructor that takes 2 type parameters. `Bazaar[P[_, _], A, B, S, T]` is a type that has 5 type parameters, so we need to fix three of the type parameters of `Bazaar` in order to create an instance of `Wander` of `Bazaar`.
-We can use Scala's type lambda syntax:

 ```scala
 implicit def wanderBazaar[P[_, _], G, H]: Wander[({ type B[S, T] = Bazaar[P, G, H, S, T] })#B] =